wfpidn/FDRS/README.md

 FDRS uses measured meteorological variables such as temperature, relative humidity, rainfall and wind speed collected from meteorological stations or remote sensing data.

 ## Requirement
-ArcGIS and python
+Tested works in ArcGIS Desktop 10.4.1

 ## How to use
 Add FDRS_tbx to local directory, and add FDRS.pyt from ArcGIS toolbox.
-If you have timeseries data, you can run this tool [testFDRS.py](https://github.com/wfpidn/FDRS/blob/master/FDRS_tbx/testFDRS.py)
+If you don't want to use existing previous days data for FFMC, DMC and DC, then you can use initial value for FFMC: 85, DMC: 6 and DC: 15

 ## Data
 This toolbox required daily input data, there are few data example inside Data/Input folder.